aknackiron/testdroid-documentation/appium/faq/index.md

 Examples written in java, python and ruby are available on Bitbar's repo (https://github.com/bitbar/testdroid-samples).

-# Testdroid Desired Capabilities
+# Bitbar Testing Desired Capabilities

-Testdroid specific Appium desired capabilities are [described here]({{ site.github.url }}/appium/testdroid-desired-caps).
+Bitbar Testing specific Appium desired capabilities are [described here]({{ site.github.url }}/appium/testdroid-desired-caps).

 # Do you support Appium with TestNG, Ruby or C#?

 Yes.
 For C# server side support through Mono is coming soon.

-# What versions of Appium does Testdroid support?
+# What versions of Appium does Bitbar Testing support?

 Default Appium version is 1.6.3 for server and client side runs.
 With Android server side runs, it is possible to use an older version (1.4 or 1.5).